Welcome to Temple!

 The City of Temple is serviced by four independent public school districts.
 These districts operate independently from the City of Temple, guided by their own administrations and funded by their own taxes.
 Students are zoned for a particular district based on their address.

-Depending on the subdivision in which you live, there may be a neighborhood association which can be either an informal group of individuals who get together to socialize or are formed for more formal purposes as defined by deed restrictions or to maintain agreements between the home owners and developers.
-Please ask your realtor for more information.
+Depending on the subdivision in which you live, there may be a neighborhood association that can be either an informal group of individuals who get together to socialize or are formed for more formal purposes as defined by deed restrictions or to maintain agreements between the homeowners and developers.
+Please ask your realtor for more information, or click here.

 City services that have a direct impact on the public include Police, Fire, Library, Parks and Recreation, Public Works, Planning, Permits, Water (Utility) Billing, and Municipal Court.
 Other departments in the city include City Manager's Office, Finance, Human Resources, and Purchasing.
 Code Compliance is a division of Transform Temple.
 Animal Control is a division of the Police Department.

 In most cases, the city provides services only to those located within the city limits of Temple.
 Postal addresses do not reflect city residency.
 If you are unclear as to residency, you should check with your realtor, the county tax office (254-939-3521) or the City’s Planning Department (254-298-5668).

 If you have a burglar or fire alarm system, the City of Temple requires an alarm permit that must be renewed annually.

 The City has what is called a Council-Manager form of government.
 Councilmembers represent a single member district in which they reside in.
 Click here to meet the Council.
 The City of Temple is committed to providing Transparency in Government.